-For new business owners and entrepreneurs, business laws can be a bit complicated.
-However, if one intends to excel at something, he or she must understand its rules.
-That is why understanding business laws and legal terms is vital to avoid any legal issues.
-If your company manufactures and sells a product, you need to understand what product liability is and how it is related to your business.
+The law can be a bit complicated for new business owners and entrepreneurs.
+However, if you want to succeed at something, you must understand its rules.
+That is why understanding business laws and legal terms is vital to avoid legal issues.

-What Is Product Liability?
+What is Product Liability?

-“Product liability is the legal responsibility imposed on a business for the manufacturing or selling of defective goods.
-This is one way our society enforces consumer protection, or the idea that consumers shouldn’t be harmed by the products we buy.
+Product liability is the legal responsibility imposed on a business for the manufacturing or selling defective goods.
+This is one way our society enforces consumer protection or the idea that consumers shouldn’t be harmed by the products we buy.

-Product Liability Claims
+What are Product Liability Claims?

 - Design defects: These faults exist before the product is even manufactured.
 The design itself is wrong and does not guarantee safety.

 - Manufacturing defects: These are unintended shortcomings which occur during the “making” of a product.
 This happens when the process of manufacturing does not match the intended design.

 - Marketing defects: This is the trickiest one.
 These defects include improper labelling, insufficient instructions, or inadequate safety warnings.